 Online you can find sites that compare your resume to the job description and get the feedback you need.
 Sure, it’s feedback from a computer, but that’s the feedback you need to get your resume to a human!
 With the growing number of companies using ATS software, it’s vital that your resume stands out!

 Following these tips will help your resume get past the filters and onto the desk of the hiring manager.
-There’s nothing worse than applying to a job that you’re qualified for and never hearing anything back.
+There’s nothing worse than applying for a job that you’re qualified for and never hearing anything back.
 If you’ve ever had this happen to you, you’ve been beaten by the ATS.
 Take charge of your resume and make sure this doesn’t happen again!

 Need to double-check?
 Check out these Top Resume Mistakes That Could Cost You the Job